Disclosure: Republic County Economic Development sponsored this post; however, all opinions are mine. Nearly all of the photos were taken by me.

-My next stop led me into David’s Creations (1329 19th St.) the town’s full-service florist.
-I was greeted by David who quickly made me feel right at home.
+My next stop led me to David’s Creations (1329 19th St.), the town’s full-service florist.
+David greeted me, who quickly made me feel right at home.
 It wasn’t long before I was snacking on a sample of Kansas-made preserves and chatting about flowers.
-The store was celebrating its first anniversary and it was a day of celebration.
-David’s Creations provides fresh and silk floral arrangements for pick-up or delivery up to a 20-mile radius.
+The store was celebrating its first anniversary, and it was a day of celebration.
+David’s Creations provides fresh and silk floral arrangements for pick-up or delivery within a 20-mile radius.
 With years of experience artfully arranging flowers for special occasions, David is well-versed in botanicals.

-If you’re in search of a gift for a loved one, the store is stocked with boxed candy, home decor, and statuary.
+If you’re searching for a gift for a loved one, the store is stocked with boxed candy, home decor, and statuary.
 Consider David’s Creations your one-stop shop for all things beautiful in Belleville.
 View a gallery of arrangements for ideas and check the store hours on the Facebook page.

 Just as I was beginning to get hungry for lunch, I spotted Wood Shop Pizza (1317 18th St.) across the way.
 As I approached, I saw a window sign that read, “This is a bad place for a diet.”
 I had come to the right place.

-Inside, I saw locals sitting at beautifully crafted wood tables happily dining on wood-fired pizza and sub sandwiches.
-The pizzeria is owned by woodworkers, hence the name, so it made perfect sense that the interior had an industrial vibe from the authentic wood floors to the beam exposed ceiling.
+Inside, locals sat at beautifully crafted wood tables, happily dining on wood-fired pizza and sub sandwiches.
+Woodworkers own the pizzeria, hence the name, so it made perfect sense that the interior had an industrial vibe, from the authentic wood floors to the beam-exposed ceiling.

 Now it was time to drive to Kansas High Banks Hall of Fame Auto Racing Museum (1204 H. St.) – the mecca for all things midget car racing since 2015.
 Anyone who races or loves racing knows that Belleville is the home of the world’s fastest half-mile dirt track (aka “Big Belleville”).
 What began as a flat horse track eventually became a popular race track in 1910.
 The museum gives visitors an up-close look at two rooms stocked with pristine midget cars and a few stock and modified cars.

-So, it only made sense that I needed to visit Belleville High Banks (608 O. St.), the historic race track built in 1932.
+It only made sense to visit Belleville High Banks (608 O. St.), the historic race track built in 1932.
 City councilman, James Doyle, met me there to give me an inside look.
 We were standing on the second oldest continuously operating event track, the same track where racing record-holders make a name for themselves.

 He told me that the Belleville Midget Nationals started at the track in 1978, an event that still fills the stands today.
 Later, the Belleville 305 Spring Nationals was born Thus, High Banks has an inner track and an outer track with an incredibly steep, 23-degree bank.
 Race fans can sit in the stands only feet from the track to cheer on their favorite driver during event races.
 I’m told it’s quite a show as midget cars race at up to 141 mph and sprint cars zoom along 80′ width of track at speeds up to 200 mph.